Table of Contents

-This was the tool I used for creating my landing pages until I switch to Clickfunnels.
-Here are some squeeze page examples:
+This was the tool I used for creating my landing pages until I switched to Clickfunnels®.

 - Blistering Bonuses Squeeze Page (hosted on another of my websites)

 You can advertise offers with (affiliate) links to them, add opt-in forms to collect subscribers or show a video, with an affiliate link for the related product.

 If you upgrade to the PRO version, you can place an attention bar over any page on the internet!
 That’s how to build an email list the fast way if you enjoy sharing links on social media.

 Conversion Gorilla comes with additional bonuses if you decide to buy it through the above link.
 I reviewed it here recently.

-You can see it in action too on this very website – a bar alerting you to some free product I’m providing is placed at the top of pages on this website by Conversion Gorilla.
+You can see it in action too on this very website – a bar alerting you to some free product I’m providing is placed at the top or bottom of pages on this website by Conversion Gorilla.